How to Run a Successful Self-Employed Contracting Business

-When starting a new consulting business the major challenge is usually getting the first few paying customers.
-If you have transitioned from a full-time job in the same profession you may have the advantage of having potential clients already.
-If not you should reach out to friends, family, and business contacts prior to opening your doors.
+When starting a new consulting business, the major challenge is usually getting the first few paying customers.
+If you have transitioned from a full-time job in the same profession, you may have potential clients already.
+If not, you should reach out to friends, family, and business contacts prior to opening your doors.
 Advance word-of-mouth can help you gain clients much more quickly, in addition to getting feedback about the potential of your business idea.

 Be Your Own Accountant, for Starters

-During the startup phase of your business, you can save money on accounting fees by using free time to organize how you want to keep your books, invoice your customers, etc.
+During the startup phase of your business, you can save money on accounting fees by using free time to organize your books, create systems for invoicing your customers, and learn basic accounting.

 Accounting software can greatly simplify your bookkeeping chores.
-Many of the new cloud-based accounting software packages such as FreshBooks and Zoho offer ideal starter packages for self-employed contractors that include invoicing, expense tracking, and simple reporting for around $10 per month, including mobile applications.
+Many of the new cloud-based accounting software packages such as FreshBooks and Zoho offer ideal starter packages for self-employed contractors that include invoicing, expense tracking, simple reporting, and mobile applications for around $10 per month.